itscrystal/blog/about.md

 When I discovered UX, I was completely new to the tech industry and, quite frankly, a little overwhelmed.
 But it fired up my love for psychology, problem solving, empathy, creativity, and impact on the world.
 I dove into the challenge and completed 1000+ hours in an end-to-end UX Design apprenticeship at [Bloc](https://bloc.io).

 Now, I'm seeking more challenging UX opportunities to grow and improve.
 In the mean time, I'm designing a new iOS game with a small team, blogging, and chasing entrepreneurial pursuits.
-I also teach yoga and meditation. :)
+I also teaching yoga and meditation.
+Namaste~

 ## Let's start a conversation!
-Want to work with me or have a chat?
-Feel free to connect with me.
-I love meeting new walks of life.
-Thanks for stopping by!
+Interested in working together, getting coffee, or telling Dad jokes?
+Feel free to connect with me!
+I delight in meeting new people. :)

 [Portfolio](http://crystaltong.co/) |
 [Email](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=hello@crystaltong.co&su=UX%20Design%20is%20dandy) |